pendo-io/pendo-mobile-sdk/android/pnddocs/xamarin_forms-android.md

 ### Troubleshooting

 * Review the <a href="https://developers.pendo.io/category/mobile-sdk/" target="_blank">release notes</a> for any backward compatibility issues.
-* Review Android minimum requirements (compileSdkVersion, minSdkVersion, etc.) <a href="https://support.pendo.io/hc/en-us/articles/4404065352987-Developer-s-Guide-to-Installing-the-Pendo-Android-SDK#requirements-0-0" target="_blank">here.</a>
-* If you are encountering **Dex** problems, please refer to:
+* If for any reason you need to manually install the SDK - please refer to the <a href="https://github.com/pendo-io/pendo-mobile-sdk/blob/master/android/pnddocs/android_sdk_manual_installation.md">manual installation page</a>
-  * <a href="https://developer.android.com/studio/build/multidex" target="_blank">https://developer.android.com/studio/build/multidex </a>
-  * <a href="https://docs.microsoft.com/en-us/xamarin/android/deploy-test/release-prep/?tabs=macos#multi-dex" target="_blank">https://docs.microsoft.com/en-us/xamarin/android/deploy-test/release-prep/?tabs=macos#multi-dex .</a>